 Mention Silverton, and most Colorado skiers know of its epic, expert-only slopes at Silverton Mountain.
 The other side of skiers in San Juan County, head to their locals’ hill, Kendall Mountain.
 It offers the perfect mix of groomed trails and cheap lift tickets.

 There’s no rope tow at Kendall, it boasts a double chair lift to access its 240 of vertical.
 Four trails are groomed and there are multiple tree runs and a terrain park.
 Concessions are available anytime the mountain’s open, ideally from December 1st to April 1st.
-Kendall is a winter wonderland of recreation, featuring a free outdoor ice skating, a sledding hill and Nordic trails around the town.
+Kendall is a winter wonderland of recreation, featuring free outdoor ice skating, a sledding hill, and Nordic trails around the town.

 6. Howelsen Hill

-Carl Howelsen, “The Flying Norseman” and Father of Skiing in Colorado, would surly be proud of what Howelsen Hill has become.
+Carl Howelsen, “The Flying Norseman” and Father of Skiing in Colorado, would surely be proud of what Howelsen Hill has become.
 Located in downtown Steamboat Springs, it’s one of the larger city-run ski areas, with 440 feet of vertical and night skiing to boot.